adaezennamani/Calculator-JavaScript/README.md

-A simple multiplication calculated using javaScript which prints an alert error message when the user enters a text instead of a number
+A simple multiplication calculator using javaScript which prints an alert error message when the user enters a text instead of a number